- This MULTIPLE_IRP_COMPLETE_REQUESTS error in Windows 10 can be caused due to bad drivers or a faulty hard disk, so diagnosing it isn’t simple.

-Solution 3 – Run CHKDSK to fix this
+5. Run CHKDSK to fix this problem

 - Open Command Prompt as administrator.
 To see how to do that properly, check our previous solution.

-- When Command Prompt opens, enter chkdsk /f :X and press Enter.
-Of course, replace the X with the letter that represents your system drive.
-In most cases that would be C.
+- When Command Prompt opens, enter the following command and press Enter (Replace the X with the letter that represents your system drive.
+In most cases that would be C):

 - You’ll be asked to schedule a scan, so press Y to do so.

-Now you just have to restart your PC and let it scan your system drive.
+After running the command, you have to restart your PC and let it scan your system drive.
 This process can take about 20-30 minutes, but after it’s finished the problem should be completely resolved.

-Solution 5 – Remove the problematic software
+6. Remove the problematic software

 According to users, applications such as LogMeIn Hamachi, AsRock, and EasyTune software can cause this issue to appear.

 If you’re using any of these applications, we advise you to remove them and check if that solves the problem.

 As a result, the application will be removed in its entirety and there won’t be any leftover files available to interfere with your system.

 Keep in mind that other applications can also cause this issue, so be sure to perform a detailed inspection of your system.

-Solution 6 – Reset your BIOS to the default
+7. Reset your BIOS to the default

 This is usually caused by your settings, but you can fix the issue simply by resetting BIOS to the default.

 So in order to see how to properly enter and reset BIOS to default, we suggest that you check your motherboard manual for detailed instructions.

-Solution 7 – Update your BIOS
+8. Update your BIOS

 Before we start, we have to mention that BIOS update can be a risky procedure, so if you decide to update it, keep in mind that you’re doing that at your own risk.